 Extracorporeal Membrane Oxygenation Program

 People who have a serious condition that stops their heart or lungs from working properly may benefit from an extracorporeal membrane oxygenation (ECMO) machine.
 This state-of-the-art equipment performs the function of the heart and lungs.
-At Mount Sinai Heart, we may use this life-saving treatment for a few hours, a few days, or even a few weeks.
+At Mount Sinai Fuster Heart Hospital, we may use this life-saving treatment for a few hours, a few days, or even a few weeks.

 What is ECMO?